 Black Community Impact Alliance (BCIA)

 The Black Community Impact Alliance is a group of cooperating organizations serving the Black Community in Western Washington.
 The BCIA focuses on all elements impacting the health and well-being of Black families and the Black Communities in Washington State and pools together diverse networks to raise awareness and create a strong voice for action.
 The BCIA advocates for resources and direct investment in Black business for the purpose of creating jobs and economic growth.
-Visit their website here.
+Learn more about the BCIA here.